Zeal Monachorum: History

-The parish church dates from 1235 with a late-Saxon font and a yew tree reputed to be at least 1000 years old in the churchyard.
+The parish church dedicated to St Peter the Apostle dates from 1235 with a late-Saxon font; in the churchyard is a yew tree reputed to be at least 1000 years old.
 The exterior of the tower dates from the early 16th century with a 13th-century interior still extant.
 It was originally one storey higher.
 Five of the present peal of six bells were cast in 1749 and the sixth was added in 1925.
 The Devon Association of Bellringers was founded at Zeal Monachorum in 1924.
 Ringing ceased in 1967 when the tower became unsafe.
 After strengthening and renovation, ringing began again in 1990.
 In 2005 a major restoration was undertaken, funded by a local appeal which raised over £30,000.
 The bells were rededicated on 18 August 2007.
 The church clock was also refurbished in 2007 with joint Devon County, Parish Council and Parochial Church Council funding.

 There has also been an active Independent Congregational Chapel in the village since the late 19th century, with members of church and chapel attending each other's festive services.
 It is now closed and in private hands.

 Regular community events are held in the village hall which is maintained and managed by a locally elected committee.
 The hall was originally a primary (public elementary) school which had 108 pupils in 1923 and many more during the Second World War when evacuees arrived, but it closed in 1954.
 The Church Hall was demolished in 1958, and the site is now a car park.